 Public companies are required to report both Basic and Diluted Shares, which they use in their calculation of Earnings Per Share (EPS).
 Below are an explanation and comparison of Basic EPS vs. Diluted EPS.

 Basic earnings per share is calculated by taking the total net income from the period and dividing it by the weighted average shares outstanding during the period.

 Diluted earnings per share is derived by taking net income during the period and dividing by the average fully diluted shares outstanding in the period.
 The diluted shares are calculated by taking into account the effect of employee stock awards, options, convertible securities, etc.

 When companies experience a period with a loss or negative EPS, they will not include dilutive securities in the calculation of EPS, as they would have an anti-dilutive effect.

-Below is an example of what Amazon discloses in their 10-k about how many basic and diluted share they have outstanding.
+Below is an example of what Amazon discloses in their Form 10-K about how many basic and diluted shares they have outstanding.

 Employee stock options, shares, and restricted share units are subject to a vesting period, typically between two and five years.
 Since some employees will quit before their shares vest, companies typically make an estimate, based on judgment, about forfeitures and the total number that will actually vest.

 This category is often one of the biggest causes of dilution to shares outstanding.